GeoscienceAustralia/dea-coastlines/README.md

 deacl_statistics_gdf.crs = 'EPSG:3577'
 ```

-### Loading DEA Coastlines data using Web Feature Service (WFS) using R
+### Loading DEA Coastlines data from the Web Feature Service (WFS) using R
-DEA Coastlines data can be loaded directly into `R` using the DEA Coastlines Web Feature Service (WFS) and the `sf` package:
+DEA Coastlines data can be loaded directly into `R` using the DEA Coastlines Web Feature Service (WFS) and `sf`:

 ```
 library(magrittr)